fuzygenius

 Click here for Casey Anthony’s photobucket album and a chance to win $100.

-Wow, you could be 1 twit(ter) posting away from having a your career thrown a under the bus!….
+Protected: Wow, you could be 1 twit(ter) posting away from having a your career thrown a under the bus!….

 In reference to the local media obsession with “shock n Awe” style reporting – I say “Res ipsa loquitur” another words, please avoid pandering to lurid curiosity…….